Choum28/NewAlchemy/README.md

    What is different from creative alchemy ?

        *  Registry path are checked in both X86 and X86-64 path.
-       *  Add support for DisableNativeAL Option to Disable ALchemy to ouput to OpenAl drivers (CT_oal.dll only) Post X-fi card will need to rename sens_oal.dll to Ct_oal.dll to make use of it.
+       *  Add support for DisableNativeAL Option to Disable ALchemy to ouput to OpenAl drivers (CT_oal.dll only) and rely on Creative Software 3D Library.
-            X-fi card should set this settings to False by default and yes in case of problem with specific game.
+                   This permit X-fi / Audigy Card to use Creative Software 3D Library instead of native Open Al drivers in case of problem with specific game.
-            Post X-fi card must do the opposite, the scripts ask for the default value on first launch during Game list generation.
+                   Post X-fi card (Recon/AE/X) can rename their sens_oal.dll drivers to Ct_oal.dll to make use of it, from my experience I do not recommend to rely on native openAl drivers (sens_oal.dll rename as Ct_oal.dll) for Post X-fi card as some game do not work fine with this trick like Call of Duty 1 (Missing eax effect).
+       *  Add support of Debug log option in the GUI.
+                   Post X-fi card will need to rename sens_oal.dll to Ct_oal.dll to make use of it, as log required native openAl drivers.

 ## Install
 Copy the script in your Creative alchemy folder.